sergey-shandar/public/README.md

 Currently, my primary focus areas include:

 - **Personal Data Block Set**: a specialized data storage approach that places individuals at the helm of their data.
-- **FunctionalScript**: a programming language for usage in deterministic distributed computation.
-The [FunctionaScript](https://github.com/functionalscript/functionalscript) programming language is a subset of JavaScript, so you don't need to learn yet another programming language.
+- **[FunctionalScript]((https://github.com/functionalscript/functionalscript))**: An optimized subset of ECMAScript (aka JavaScript), devised to tackle the challenges of distributed computing without adding to the learning burden.

 - [Articles](./articles)
 - Some open source projects: